Engineering

 logging:

-level: full # log for later audit
+level: full # log for later review

 flag_for_review: true # async review queue